-Reaching the Stars Begins by Moving a Single Pebble
+Reaching the Stars Begins by Moving One Small Stone

 Before NASA can explore the deep reaches of space, another journey has to take place.
 It’s a 3.5-mile trek from the vehicle assembly building to the launch pad at the Kennedy Space Center.
 Built in the 1960s, this stretch of road, known as the crawlerway, has carried payloads from Saturn rockets to Space Shuttles weighing up to 18 million pounds each.
 In 2011, NASA planned to up the weight to 25 million pounds per launch with a new vehicle delivery system.
 That meant replacing the crawlerway with new material that could stand up to the increased strain.
 And they tasked Jones Edmunds to make it happen.